UA Courses

 Units: 3.00

-BE/PLS 217 – Introduction to Hydroponics Lecture, 3 units (Fall) - Dr. Stacy Tollefson
+BE/PLS 217 – Introduction to Hydroponics Lecture, 3 units (Fall) - Dr. Triston Hooks

 Introduction to hydroponics and hydroponic systems for various crops: an historical perspective and current trends; basic plant physiology and anatomy; general cultural practices; plant protection (insects and diseases); traditional and organic hydroponic production systems; pollination, fertilization and bee management; plant nutrition and disorders; irrigation systems and nutrients; transplant production; greenhouse site selection, structures and control systems; fruit harvest; food handling and safety; marketing and economics of a hydroponic business.